 4 Play-Based Learning Activities You Can Try at Home

 Play-based learning turns everyday moments into powerful opportunities for toddler growth.
 According to the Cleveland Clinic, between the ages of one and three, your toddler will develop many new cognitive skills such as thinking independently, understanding commands, communicating with others, and using their imagination.
-By weaving fun, hands-on activities into your routine, you’ll support language, motor, and social-emotional skills without piles of worksheets or screen time.
+By incorporating fun, hands-on activities into your routine, you’ll support language, motor, and social-emotional skills without relying on piles of worksheets or excessive screen time.
 The four activities for toddlers below use simple household items, set up in minutes, and invite plenty of giggles along the way.

 1. Sensory Bins